cloudfoundry-attic/vblob/README.md

     curl http://localhost:3000/container1/file1.txt -H "range:bytes=123-892" -v

-## S3 compatibility

-There is strong demand for an S3 compatibility.
-Thus we implement front end APIs to be S3 compatible.
-This means urls, headers and request bodies are all S3 compatible.
-At the same time, responses will be S3 compatible as well.
-For more details see the REST api documentation in the doc directory.
+## Using s3-curl with gateway authentication

+Instead of using curl with authentication disabled, the gateway can also be accessed in an authenticated fashion via s3-curl.pl which is a utility for making signed requests to s3 available on [aws](http://aws.amazon.com/code/128).

+Credentials for authentication via s3-curl are stored in `.s3curl` as follows

+    %awsSecretAccessKeys = (

+        # real s3 account
+        s3 => {
+            id => '<s3-id>',
+            key => '<s3-key',
+        },

+       gateway => {
+            id => '<gateway-id>',
+            key => '<gateway-key>',
+        },
+    );

+Requests are then performed by specifying which credentials to use on the command line.
+Parameters for `curl` go after the `--`.
+E.g.

+    ./s3curl.pl --id gateway -- -X DELETE -v http://localhost:3000/BucketToDelete

+A small modification is required to add the endpoint where the gateway is running to the list of endpoints in the perl script.
+E.g. if you are running on localhost, you would add localhost to the @endpoints array as follows:

+    # begin customizing here
+    my @endpoints = ( 's3.amazonaws.com',
+                      's3-us-west-1.amazonaws.com',
+                      's3-eu-west-1.amazonaws.com',
+                      's3-ap-southeast-1.amazonaws.com',
+                      's3-ap-northeast-1.amazonaws.com',
+                      'localhost' );

 ## Server Tuning

-When gateway is handling a great amount of concurrent requests, it may open too many file descriptors.
+When the gateway is handling a large number of concurrent requests, it may open too many file descriptors.
 It is suggested to increase the file descriptor limit.
-E.g.: in linux one may type
+E.g.: in unix-type systems:

     ulimit -n 16384